Jason Rabedeaux: Personal life and death

 Rabedeaux and his ex-wife Stephanie had two sons, Beau and Cole, and a daughter, Riley.

-Beginning during the final year of his coaching career at UTEP, Rabedeaux struggled with alcoholism; former assistant Bobby Champagne recalled Rabedeaux missing a flight to meet with a recruit because he was drunk at a nearby bar.
-After his divorce, Rabedeaux began gaining a significant amount of weight, reaching as high as 300 lb.
+Beginning during the final year of his coaching career at UTEP, Rabedeaux struggled with alcoholism; After his divorce, Rabedeaux began gaining a significant amount of weight, reaching as high as 300 lb.

 In Vietnam, Rabedeaux met Hong-Nhung Nguyen, nicknamed Eva by foreigners, and the two began a relationship, with plans to marry and return to the United States.
 After Rabedeaux returned from a trip to Wisconsin, his behavior, which included becoming increasingly hostile and smelling of alcohol, attracted the attention of Heat owner Connor Nguyen, who warned him that should he cause another incident, he would be fired.
 Nguyen had hired Tony Garbelotto as an assistant and potential interim coach.
 During games, he appeared to be unstable and dizzy; during his final game against the Warriors, he attempted to draw a play, but was unable to, and Garbelotto had to explain the play.

 The day after the game, Rabedeaux was found by Eva in the kitchen with cuts on his arms and head, and died while in a local taxicab.
 His death certificate listed the reason of death as a traumatic brain injury.
 Toxicology reports revealed that Rabedeaux had been sober at the time of his death.

 Rabedeaux's funeral was held at the Congregational United Church of Christ in Eau Claire, with Sampson delivering the eulogy.